 Hi Rebecca, you're bound to have a wonderful experience.
 Gosh, there is so much to suggest.
 Do you have particular questions?
 We just had a trip to Porini Amboseli (an eco camp), and Mombasa south coast.
 Depending on the time of year you are traveling, you'll want to see the migration too.
-I booked all my travel through a reputable local travel agency who handled all the logistics which worked well. over 8 years ago
+I booked all my travel through a reputable local travel agency who handled all the logistics which worked well. almost 9 years ago

 We didnt book our safari in advance - it was a very last minute add-on to our trip to Zanzibar, but we got lucky.
 We booked through a local firm in Zanr and they hooked us up with a great guide in Tanzania who met us at the airport and acted as our guide for the next three days.
 He was arranged through http://www.skysere.com/national_parks_en.htm and is called David.
 Amazing knowledge, very patient, brilliant driver, all round nice guy - if you want his email, then PM me.